 The overall condition index (OCI) is calculated using the PCI and IRI values.
 This survey project used pavement management software for calculating the PCI and OCI value, as well as analyzing the network PCI and OCI ranges.
-An Overall Condition Index (OCI) was applied to all Citymaintained roadway segments.
-The OCI measure is a classification of the overall pavement condition with the highest numbers representing the best roadway segments in the City.
+An Overall Condition Index (OCI) was applied to all City-maintained roadway segments.
+The OCI measure is a classification of the overall pavement condition, on a scale of 0-100 with the highest numbers representing the best roadway segments in the City.
 The results of the survey are presented below.
-In summary, the City roadway network average is rated as poor (48 OCI).
+In summary, the City roadway network average, as of 2017, was rated as poor (48 OCI).
 This figure was obtained by averaging all street segments, regardless of type and length to obtain an overall network average.

-Table 1 - City Overall Condition Percentages
+Table 1 - Overall Condition Percentages from the 2017 inspection